voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part2.md

 unseen smoke machines and lit only with strobe lights.
 A booming voice that seemed to come from everywhere at once declared, "Let the games begin!"

 A few floors above, Pary and the Overwatch agents also heard the declaration.
-Ronan and Dodger swore a bit, then explained to Pary that the games in question were DEUS's way of testing those who would enter the arcology.
+Ronin and Dodger swore a bit, then explained to Pary that the games in question were DEUS's way of testing those who would enter the arcology.
 With their usual amounts of charm and empathy (please note the sarcasm), they told Pary that her friends would be hunted down and